-We proposed QuestEval, a new reference-less framework to evaluate summarization models, which unifies and extends previous QA-based approaches with question weighting and negative sampling, accounting for factual consistency, relevance and information selection.
+We proposed QUESTEVAL, a new reference-less framework to evaluate summarization models, which unifies previous QA-based approaches and extends them with question weighting, accounting all in one for factual consistency, relevance and information selection.

-We implement QuestEval leveraging state-of-the-art deep learning models.
-Compared to existing metrics, we find that QuestEval correlates dramatically better with human judgments, while at the same time not requiring any gold reference.
+Compared to existing metrics, we find that QUESTEVAL correlates dramatically better with human judgments, while at the same time not requiring any reference.
 This allows for more accurate comparison between systems.
-Moreover, any progress in question answering and generation can directly be applied to our proposed approach, leading to further potential improvements.
-We make the code available4 with the hope that it will contribute to further progress in the field.
+Moreover, any progress in question answering and generation can directly be applied within our proposed framework, leading to additional improvements.
+We make the code available with the hope that it will contribute to further progress in the field.